abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 It contains the partitions `Attach`, `Base`, `Container`, etc.

-All source files for each partition are now placed into a separate directory.
+All source files for each partition are now placed into a separate sub-directory.
 Here is a screenshot of the `Base` partition in Visual Studio
 Explorer:

 ![Parition Core:Base](/assets/Core-Base-Partition.png)